Mitsubishi denies fraud in German probe over devices to beat emissions tests

 Mitsubishi said in a statement that none of the engines it makes and uses in its cars were equipped with “defeat devices”, adding that the 1.6-litre diesel engines subject to the investigation, including its control system, were made by France’s PSA Group (PEUP.PA).

-It said it would continue its own investigation into the matter, and cooperate with German prosecutors in their probe.
+PSA did not immediately respond to an e-mailed request for comment.
+Mitsubishi added that it would continue its own investigation into the matter, and cooperate with German prosecutors in their probe.

 The Japanese car maker is the latest manufacturer to be investigated on suspicion of hiding illegal levels of pollution following a regulatory clampdown on toxic fumes triggered by Volkswagen’s 2015 admission that it had cheated emissions tests.